-- Attack Point: An unmistakable feature near your control that signals you to slow down and use precision navigation to find your control.
+- Attack Point: A clearly identifiable feature near your control that signals you to slow down and use precision navigation to find your control.
+[VIDEO 4] [VIDEO 5]

-- Collecting features: Features you mentally “check off” on a route that tell you you’re on track; often referred to as “staying in touch with the map.”
+- Collecting features: Features you mentally “check off” along a route that tell you you’re on track; often referred to as “staying in contact with the map.”
+[VIDEO 7]

 As a general guideline, a competitive beginner has mastered the basics when they can complete an Orange (Intermediate) Course at a rate of 10 minutes per kilometer for men or 12 minutes per kilometer for women.
 For example, a male runner who completes a 3.5km Orange course in 35:00 minutes has met the 10 min/km standard.